jmis/gtsm/README.md

 Types referenced by models will be recursively included unless explicitly excluded or the type is not found in the listed assemblies.

 TypeIncludes and TypeExcludes are regular expressions evaluated against the types full name (namespace plus type name).

+All paths are relative to the config file.

 ```
 {